Roberth20/Wine_reviews/README.md

 each step with some documentation.

 Also, inside the notebook is the final Machine Learning solution found with `optim.py` and `training.py`.
+For easy upload, remember to download Wine reviews data from Zinicide